Simple and efficient four-cycle counting on sparse graphs: Local 4-cycle counts

 \end{proof}

 Note that Algorithm~\ref{alg:c4edge} maintains the $M$ counter for all $2m$ bidirectional edges.
 By contrast, a hash-table approach would only need to maintain $m$ counters (c.f.~Algorithm~\ref{alg:c4edge_hash}).
-This may seem wasteful, but we need to bear two issues in mind.
-First, the hash-table data structure itself would require $O(m)$ additional memory to keep the probing time in check.
-Second, the duplication of edges allows us to avoid the cost of looking up edge indices.
+The duplication of edges allows us to avoid the cost of looking up edge indices, while the hash-table data structure itself would require $O(m)$ additional memory to keep the probing time in check.

 In Appendix~\ref{app:hash} we give a simpler version of Algorithm~\ref{alg:c4edge} based on hash tables, which may aid the exposition of Algorithm~\ref{alg:c4edge}, but is significantly slower as demonstrated in Section~\ref{sec:experiment}.